Reginald Fernandes

-Reginaldo Fernandes (1914–1994), better known as Reginald Fernandes was a writer, musician and cultural figure from the world of Goan and Konkani music.
+Reginaldo "Reginald" Fernandes (14 June 1914 – 13 November 1994) was an Indian writer, musician and cultural figure active in Goan Konkani music.
 He was known for having written a vast number of Konkani romans novels, over a hundred in number.
 He has been called the "King of Konkani Fiction".

-Large body of work

-There is some disagreement on how many novels and novellas Fernandes actually wrote, the number ranging from more than a hundred to 190.

-During his 101st birth centenary celebrations in June 2015, it was noted that Reginald Fernandes had written some 190 Konkani novels, besides being an accomplished musician, lyricist and playwright.

 Career

-Reginald Fernandes had a sway of many decades in the world of the Konkani romans, and his productive period spanned over six decades.
+Fernandes had a sway of many decades in the world of the Konkani romans, and his productive period spanned over six decades.
 His first novel was published in 1932, and the last one, called Perdida, made it to the stands in 1994.